Pseudorandomness

 • Chapter 5: List-Decodable Codes [pdf]

-• Chapter 6: Randomness Extractors (missing references) [pdf]
+• Chapter 6: Randomness Extractors [pdf]

-• Chapter 7: Pseudorandom Generators (missing references & exercises) [pdf]
+• Chapter 7: Pseudorandom Generators [pdf]

 • References [pdf][bib]